HEC PhD Program – Online information session – Law and Regulation HEC Paris Jouy-en-Josas vendredi 17 novembre 2023 Jouy-en-Josas Yvelines

 HEC PhD Program – Online information session – Law and Regulation HEC Paris Jouy-en-Josas

-HEC PhD Program – Online information session – Law and Regulation HEC Paris Jouy-en-Josas Vendredi 17 novembre, 13h30

-HEC PhD Program – Online information session – Law and Regulation Vendredi 17 novembre, 13h30 1
+HEC PhD Program – Online information session – Law and Regulation Vendredi 17 novembre, 13h30 HEC Paris sur inscription

 The online information session will start with a presentation of the Department and the Specialization by Professor Olivier Chatain, PhD Coordinator of the Department, followed by a Q&A session open to attendees who may have unanswered questions.